compbiocore/bioflows/docs/tutorials/rna-seq_tutorial.md

 If you haven't done so already, copy the above into a text file and save it in `/users/mydir` as `test_run.yaml`

-For this tutorial I have created a small test dataset with 10000 read pairs from human RNAseq data, thats available to all users on OSCAR.
+For this tutorial I have created a small test dataset with 10000 read pairs from human RNAseq data, that's available to all users on OSCAR.
 It should run within the hour and you should see that all the steps from the workflow have completed.

 #### Create the manifest file
 We will now create the sample manifest file, which is in `csv` format.
-You can find more information about sample manifest files [here](#/docs/yaml_description.md).
+You can find more information about sample manifest files [here](../../yaml_description).
 Copy the manifest below into a text file and save it in `/users/mydir` as `sample_manifest_min.csv`.
 As you might notice this is a comma-seperated file.

 ``` bash
 samp_1299,/gpfs/data/cbc/rnaseq_test_data/PE_hg/Cb2_1.gz,/gpfs/data/cbc/rnaseq_test_data/PE_hg/Cb2_2.gz